 This file is saved in the simulation directory and given the name filename_summary.txt (where filename is the name of your saved PTH file).
 To view it, under the Results menu choose Show Summary File.
-The first section shows the mode the simulation was run in, the total number of occupants, and statistics on the evacuation time.
+The first section shows the mode the simulation was run in, the total number of occupants, and statistics on the completion times for the occupants.
 It also shows some information about the mesh, including the number of triangles and the doors.
 This information can be useful when considering the complexity of a simulation from the standpoint of the simulator.